jeremiah-shaulov/deno_php_world/private/simple_streams/README.md

 ### Example

-The following example demonstrates readable stream that generates word "Hello".
+The following example demonstrates readable stream that streams the string provided to it's constructor.

 ```ts
 import {RdStream} from './mod.ts';